-A/B testing consists of a randomized experiment with two flow variants, A and B, are run at the same time to determine which version better improves your business metrics.
-You should use this feature when you want to test an hypothesis about a flow setup you think will optimize your payment results.
+A/B Testing consists of a randomized experiment with two flow variants, A and B, which are run simultaneously to determine which version improves your business metrics.
+You should use this feature when you want to test a hypothesis about a flow setup you think will optimize your payment results.

-An example of a hypothesis: I think the Payment Service Provider X will have higher authorization rates and lower costs when compared to the Payment Service Provider Y.
+An example of a hypothesis: I think Payment Service Provider X will have higher authorization rates and lower costs when compared to Payment Service Provider Y.

-The transactions of the flow under an A/B Testing are randomly sampled between the variant A and B of the experiment.
-Some transactions are allocated to a Control Group that will work as a sanity check to evaluate whether the sampling is biased.
+Transactions of the flow under an A/B Testing are randomly sampled between the variant A and B of the experiment.
+In addition, some transactions are allocated to a Control Group that will work as a sanity check to evaluate whether the sampling is biased.

 Finally, you have to publish your A/B Testing to start running your test with actual transactions and evaluate the results.
 You can monitor the performance of all your A/B Testing with the Flow Metrics.
-The metrics related to the experiment will be displayed close to the regular flows in the Flows section in your Console.
+Metrics related to the experiment will be displayed close to regular flows in the Flows section in your Console.

 Be careful about not jumping o a conclusion too quickly.
 As with any A/B Testing, you need statistical relevance for conclusive results.
 Thus, it might need some time before you have enough transactions for your experiment.